pandium/sample_integrations/ruby/README.md

-## Hubspot to S3 in Ruby
+## HubSpot to S3 in Ruby

-A simple example integration that takes a file from S3 and optionally creates companies and/or contacts in hubspot.
+A simple example integration that takes a file from S3 and optionally creates companies and/or contacts in HubSpot.

 It expects the following environment variables: